anoma/zkp-compiler-shootout/geb/README.md

 for compilation of user programs to circuits.

-Geb uses those polynomial category-theoretic constructions to represent datatypes, so it would present a front end that would look like typical functional programming (with dependent types -- the zeroth-order category of Geb is a topos).
+Geb uses those polynomial category-theoretic constructions to represent datatypes and higher-order functions, so it would present a front end that would look like typical functional programming (with dependent types -- the zeroth-order category of Geb is a topos).

-This could be done through some sequence of categories such as the following, in order from back-end to front-end.

 ## Geb by example

 For test sessions illustrating various functions of Geb, see the [examples page](./EXAMPLES.md).

+## Design: the categories

-## The back-end category: a representation of Alucard/VampIR
+### The back-end category: a representation of Alucard/VampIR

 Represented as a category, the subset of Alucard/VampIR that Geb needs to compile to would have as its objects possibly-empty